-- Eat fish with lower mercury levels, such as all species of wild Alaska salmon.528 The Alaska Department of Health and Social Services, Division of Public Health (DPH) last updated its recommendations for safe fish consumption in 2014.529 The most recent guidance from DPH recommends eating as much as you want of all species of wild Alaska salmon, as well as 18 other fish (see Figure 2). - When eating ocean fish, consider eating • smaller, younger fish whenever possible, as older fish tend to build up more mercury over time.530 The DPH recommends eating less of fish which are known to have high mercury levels and suggests consumptions limits for these species.
+- Eat fish with lower mercury levels, such as all species of wild Alaska salmon.511 The Alaska Department of Health and Social Services, Division of Public Health (DPH) last updated its recommendations for safe fish consumption in 2014.512 The most recent guidance from DPH recommends eating as much as you want of all species of wild Alaska salmon, as well as 18 other fish (see Figure 2). - When eating ocean fish, consider eating smaller, younger fish whenever possible, as older fish tend to build up more mercury over time.
+The DPH recommends eating less of fish which are known to have high mercury levels and suggests consumptions limits for these species.
 Figure 2 outlines a point system in which people can eat up to 12 points per week (the safe species get zero points), with points based on six-ounce portions.
-Please keep in mind that the State of Alaska fish consumption guidelines are based on unrealistically low daily estimates of the amounts of fish that people might actually eat each day.
-We urge even greater precaution to avoid those species that tend to accumulate mercury or other persistent chemicals.
-Alaska's "Fish Consumption Rate" is currently listed as 6.5 grams of fish per person per day (about the size of a small strawberry).
-We also recommend that the State of Alaska adjust their fish consumption rate to a more realistic 175 grams/person/day in order to ensure protection of our waters and health.